atelier-saulx/selva/docs/query.md

 ### `<any field name>`: _boolean_, _object_

 When truthy, includes the named field in the result.
-Objects can be nested to shape the exact format needed in the result.
+Objects can be nested, and other clauses used, to shape the exact format needed in the result.

 ```javascript
 const result = await get({